-The interdisciplinary minor, offered by the Department of Business and Economics and Department of Mathematical Sciences, combines core mathematical coursework with a financial management framework for an in-depth study of theoretical and applied problems arising in corporate finance, portfolio analysis and risk management, as well as personal financial planning.
+The interdisciplinary minor in mathematical finance, offered by the Department of Business and Economics and the Department of Mathematical Sciences, combines core mathematical coursework with a financial management framework for an in-depth study of theoretical and applied problems arising in corporate finance, portfolio analysis and risk management, as well as personal financial planning.
 The program offers students the opportunity to hone their mathematical skills and explore a wide range of analytical tools, theories and financial models that underscore best practices in the financial industry.

 Life After Salve

 Careers in financial management offer exciting opportunities for advancement and professional growth.
 Salve Regina's minor in mathematical finance provides students with the discipline and skills required to obtain financial certifications that will enhance potential in a competitive market.
 Students may choose from a vast number of career trajectories, including finance, banking, government, investment groups, risk management, real estate development and more.

 Possible careers include: Actuary, asset manager, financial analyst, investment analyst, marketing research, quantitative researcher, risk control manager or statistician.